ashysheya/neural-stat/README.md

 ![table](readme_images/table.png)

-Table comparing comapring results obtained with our implementation and the ones provided in the paper.
+Table comparing results obtained with our implementation and the ones provided in the paper.

 ## YouTube Faces